presly808/JavaBaseCourse/week2_conditional_flows/lesson2_flow_control_if_block_advanced/task2/task.md

 }
 ```

-There is no limitation on number of nested blocks...
+There is no limitation on the number of nested blocks

 This approach gives us flexibility and unlimited abilities while implementing any algorithm.
 ***